theobori/nixos-configuration/docs/docs/features.md

   - Access the Nix User Repository (NUR) for additional packages and enhancements.

-- **macOS Support**: Seamlessly configure and manage Nix on macOS using the power of [Nix-darwin](https://github.com/LnL7/nix-darwin), also leveraging homebrew for GUI applications.

 - **Home Manager**: Manage your dotfiles, home environment, and user-specific configurations with [Home Manager](https://github.com/nix-community/home-manager).